Anmol-Repo/Gemini-AI-Webpage-Summarizer-/README.md

 * **No user data leaves your control** except when you explicitly send page text to the configured AI API.
 * **API key is stored locally** in `chrome.storage.sync` — do not commit it to source control.
-* Recommend: use a paid/managed backend for production to avoid exposing keys in client code.
-For the demo, use serverless proxy functions to keep keys safe.

 ---

-## UX / design notes

-* Buttons are **rounded (pill-shaped)** with subtle shadow and hover lift for a modern feel.
-* Dropdown & options use `font-weight: 500` for legibility.
-* Dark mode toggles icon and keeps contrast accessible.

----

-## Resume-friendly bullets (copy-paste)

 * Built a Chrome Extension (Manifest V3) that extracts article text and generates AI summaries using remote LLMs.
 * Implemented persistent local history (title + timestamp + summary), dark/light mode, and accessible UI with modern styling.